seojuice

 Common Mistakes to Avoid

-• Stuffing exact-match keywords into every heading
+• Stuffing headings with exact-match keywords

 What Works